craigdev/excel-pdf-macro/README.md

 # excel-pdf-macro
 VBA that publishes all visible sheets between two bookends and saves to the current location of the excel file.

-Instructions
+Instructions:

     1. Add two worksheets labeled "PDF - Start" and "PDF - End" to the target excel file.
-    2. Copy code ...
+    2. Copy code from into new module
-    3. ...
-(Finish Instructions)
+    3. Run Macro